Leo-MathGuy/YandexLMS_Final/README.md

 go run main.go
 ```

-Alternatively, you can run the two programs separately (not recommended, as the helper script initializes some shared systems):
+Alternatively, you can run the two programs separately (not recommended, as the helper script initializes shared logs):

 ```bash
 # Terminal 1